-The Kitchen Garden is a flurry of activity during September and October.
+The Kitchen Garden is a flurry of activity during autumn.
 The growing spaces are harvested of fresh seasonal veg which go on sale in the Produce Shop.
 Cook up some warming autumn food with leeks, sweetcorn, kale, parsnips, squash, pumpkins and knobbly gourds.
 Take a look at the newly restored Vinery, still home to the some of the historic vines.

 The Nursery Wood